joemoose/dungeoneers.d20/docs/combat.md

 ### Setting Turn Order and Resolving Actions

-After determining who’s turns will be fast or slow, the order of resolving actions is as follows:
+After determining who’s rounds will be fast or slow, the order for resolving actions is as follows:

-1. Resolve all fast turns before slow turns.
+1. Resolve all fast rounds before slow rounds.
-2. If players and opponents both take a fast turn, the player must make a DEX *or* WIL check to go first.
+2. If players and opponents both take a fast round, the player must make a DEX *or* WIL check to go first.
-3. If players and opponents both take a slow turn, the player must make a DEX *or* WIL check to go first.
+3. If players and opponents both take a slow round, the player must make a DEX *or* WIL check to go first.

-## Actions

-On your turn in a combat round, your character can move to an adjacent zone and take an action.
-Actions can range from attacking, moving again, tripping or disarming an opponent, negotiating, or anything else within reason.
+!!! note

+	A new initiative order is determined at the beginning of every round of combat.
+If you'd like to use a more straightforward initiative system, see the [Appendix](appendix-d.md)

 ## Attacks

 **Attacks always hit**.
 Roll your weapon’s damage dice and do that much damage to an opponent minus their armor rating.

+!!! tip

 	Remember, this is also true for your opponents; their attacks always hit you.

+### Critical Hits

+Rolling **maximum damage** on a weapon’s die roll is a **critical hit**.
+A critical hit **ignores** the target’s armor rating and does full damage.

 ### Bonus Damage

 In some situations, attacks may receive an extra die, noted as +d6, +d8, etc. Roll the extra die with your weapon’s damage roll, keeping the **best** result.
 For example, wielding a sword with both hands adds +d8 bonus damage.

+### Enhanced Attacks

+When an attack is **enhanced**, such as attacking an unaware opponent, add **+d12** bonus damage.
+Roll both and choose the best result.

 ### Impaired Attacks

-When an attack is **impaired**, such as firing at an opponent behind cover or fighting while your hands are bound, roll **+d4** damage and keep the **worst** result.
+When an attack is **impaired**, such as firing at an opponent behind cover or fighting while your hands are bound, roll **+d4** bonus damage and keep the **worst** result.

-### Critical Hits

-Rolling **maximum damage** on a weapon’s die roll is a **critical hit**.
-A critical hit **ignores** the target’s armor rating and deals the total amount of damage.

 ### Dual-Wielding

 If attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
 Roll damage for both and choose the best result.

+### Blast

+Attacks with the *blast* quality affect all targets in the zone, rolling damage separately for each affected combatant.
+Blast refers to anything from fireballs, massive sweeping onslaughts, or swarms of tiny creatures.
+If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

+## Defending

+If you take an action to focus solely on defending yourself, you can make a DEX check to parry or dodge subsequent melee attacks and avoid any damage.
+You can’t defend against ranged attacks or spells.

+A critical success on your defense check also allows you to make an immediate riposte attack on your opponent.

+Your focus on defense ends once you take some other action.

-### Gambits
+## Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
-They’re resolved with an attribute check.
-Gambits can’t cause damage directly but may do so indirectly (for example, pushing an enemy off a ledge).
+They’re resolved with a relevant attribute check.
+Gambits can’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).

+!!! tip

+	A clever gambit might end a battle before it even begins.
+Combat isn't a sport.
+Fight dirty!

 ## Advantage in Combat

 Characters can gain an advantage in combat by attacking a target who’s on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

-When a character has an advantage against an opponent, you can apply their advantage to either their damage roll or a gambit attempt against the opponent.
-Alternatively, you can make both an attack and a gambit attempt against the same opponent without an advantage in the same round.
+When a character has an advantage against an opponent, you can apply your advantage to a damage roll, gambit attempt, or an attribute check against that opponent, such as when defending.

 !!! note

 	If you apply a combat advantage to your damage roll, roll only your primary weapon’s damage die twice, taking the best result.
 If you have any bonus damage dice on your attack, bonus dice are not rolled twice.
 Bonus damage dice rolls are only rolled once and not modified by combat advantage.

-### Multiple Attackers

-If multiple combatants attack the same target, all attackers roll their damage but keep only the best result.

-### Ranged Attacks
+## Ranged Attacks

 Ranged weapons can’t be used if you’re in the same zone as your target.

 ### Aiming

-Not moving and using an action to aim instead of attacking allows a character to ignore the target’s armor with a ranged weapon the next round.
-If you’re attacked in the same round as aiming, your aim is disrupted and the next attack does not ignore the target’s armor.
+Taking two actions to aim allows a character to ignore the target’s armor with a ranged weapon the next round.
+If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round does not ignore the target’s armor.

-### Subdual
+## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
 Declare that you’re trying to subdue and then attack as usual but halve the damage.
 An opponent who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

-### Blast

-Attacks with the *blast* quality affect all targets in the zone, rolling damage separately for each affected combatant.
-Blast refers to anything from fireballs, massive sweeping onslaughts, and swarms of tiny creatures.
-If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ## Morale

 When you’re fighting a group of opponents, the opponents must pass a WIL check as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
+Opponents who fail their morale check immediately surrender or attempt to flee.

-Lone foes must pass a WIL check when reduced to 0 HP.
+Lone foes must pass a morale check when reduced to 0 HP.

-Some fanatical or mindless opponents might not be required to check morale.
+Some fanatical or mindless opponents might not be required to check morale—they’ll fight to the bitter end.

 !!! note